 Many dog owners on a budget rely on this food to feed their canine family members, so we encourage you to check out what other consumers have to say by reading the Chewy reviews for this product.

 3. Pedigree Dry Dog Food Puppy (Chicken & Vegetable)

-- Contains (1) 36-pounds bag of Pedigree Puppy Growth and Protection Chicken & Vegetable Flavor Dry...
+- Contains one (1) 36 lb. bag of PEDIGREE Puppy Growth & Protection Dry Dog Food Chicken & Vegetable...

 For those looking for a Pedigree puppy food review, the Pedigree Dry Dog Food Puppy formula is definitely the brand’s most popular option.
 This recipe includes key nutrients for puppy development, such as DHA, calcium, and phosphorus.
 Like Pedigree’s adult dry food formulas, though, this product does rely heavily on plant-based protein.